I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 It gets easier, it gets less stressful and overwhelming and that is what helps you grow and put out more.
-So there you have it.
+There you have it.
 My three social media tips on how to create social media content and posts.

 I talked about repurposing your content.
 I talked about creating a calendar and sticking to that so that you can be more consistent and you have something to work towards and tweaking it and refining it into what works for you.

 And I’ve talked about letting go of perfect.
-So create even though you don’t think it’s amazing, put it out there anyway, and continue to refine as you go.
+Create even though you don’t think it’s amazing, put it out there anyway, and continue to refine as you go.

 I’ve got a bit of a checklist for you, so I’ll put a link in the description to that.
-So check that out if you haven’t got it already.
+Check that out if you haven’t got it already.
 And I look forward to chatting to you in the next live streaming video.
 Bye for now.